nester7x/azure-web-app/README.md

-## the web application code is located inside the main directory
+## the web application code is located inside "front" directory